-If you're using ShipStation's REST API to communicate order information, or if you're using a 3rd party system that wants to pull data from ShipStation, it may be beneficial for you to set up webhooks so ShipStation can push alerts when certain events occur in your account.
-These alerts will help guide the system to an endpoint which can be used to gather data from the ShipStation account.
+If you're using ShipStation's REST API to communicate order information, or if you're using a third-party system that pulls data from ShipStation, it may be beneficial for you to set up webhooks for ShipStation to push alerts when certain events occur in your account.
+These alerts will help guide the system to an endpoint that can be used to gather data from the ShipStation account.

 This article covers the following topics:

 Webhooks are an API process that allows ShipStation to push live updates to a target URL endpoint when certain actions occur within the ShipStation account.
-When triggered, ShipStation will make an API POST call to deliver a payload of data to the target URL which will include a follow-up resource_url that can be used to gather specific information related to the orders or shipments.
+When triggered, ShipStation will make an API POST call to deliver a payload of data to the target URL.
+This will include a follow-up resource_url to gather specific information related to the orders or shipments.
 A webhook will post the payload to the target URL within a few minutes of the action that triggered it.

 - On New Orders (ORDER_NOTIFY)

 - On New Items (ITEM_ORDER_NOTIFY)

 - On Orders Shipped (SHIP_NOTIFY)

 - On Items Shipped (ITEM_SHIP_NOTIFY)